-Global Thin-film PV module market was valued at US$9.027 billion in 2019 and is expected to grow at a CAGR of 3.74% over the forecast period to reach a total market size of US$11.253 billion in 2025.
 Thin-film solar modules are made from thin-film solar cells.
-Thin-film solar cells (TFSCs) are second-generation solar cells that are made from multiple thin-film layers of photovoltaic (PV) materials.
-These solar cells have a very thin layer of thickness, measured in nanometers, as compared to conventional P-N junction solar cells.
+Thin-film solar cells (TFSCs) are second-generation solar cells made from multiple thin-film layers of photovoltaic (PV) materials.
+These solar cells have a fragile layer of thickness, measured in nanometers, compared to conventional P-N junction solar cells.
 As such, thin-film PV modules are more flexible and lighter in weight and are used in developing integrated photovoltaics.

 Another major driver of the thin-film PV module market is the tariffs on crystalline silicon solar panels being imposed by the United States.
 The United States, for instance, imposed tariffs on silicon solar cells and modules in January 2018.
-Since the thin-film solar module is exempt from the 30 percent solar panel tariff, the demand for thin-film solar modules is significantly boosting in this country.
-As such, thin-film panel manufacturer, First Solar, expanded its Vietnam manufacturing plant with the construction of a new 1.2-GW facility in Ohio in order to meet its utility-scale demand.
+Since the thin-film solar module is exempt from the 30 percent solar panel tariff, the demand for thin-film solar modules is significantly boosted in this country.
+As such, thin-film panel manufacturer First Solar expanded its Vietnam manufacturing plant with the construction of a new 1.2-GW facility in Ohio in order to meet its utility-scale demand.

-However, thin-film modules still hold around 5 percent of the global solar PV market while silicon-based solar modules hold around 95 percent of the global solar PV market.
-The importance of thin-film technology for large-scale power generation gained momentum around 2006 with the upsurge of the cost of silicon due to increased demand.
-However, silicon prices started declining from 2012 onwards which, combined with the greater efficiency of c-Si modules as compared to thin-film modules, shifted production towards c-Si technology.
-In terms of efficiency, thin-film modules are less efficient as compared to silicon solar modules.
+However, thin-film modules still hold around 5 percent of the global solar PV market, while silicon-based solar modules hold around 95 percent of the global solar PV market.
+The importance of thin-film technology for large-scale power generation gained momentum around 2006 with the upsurge in the cost of silicon due to increased demand.
+However, silicon prices started declining from 2012 onwards, which, combined with the greater efficiency of c-Si modules compared to thin-film modules, shifted production towards c-Si technology.
+In terms of efficiency, thin-film modules are less efficient than silicon solar modules.
 The performance of thin-film modules is reduced due to degradation- the initial degradation (light-induced), age-related degradation, and potential-induced degradation.

-Rising investments in research and development (R&D) to increase the efficiency of thin-film solar modules create a great opportunity for an increase in their adoption and thus, share in the global solar PV market.
+Rising investments in research and development (R&D) to increase the efficiency of thin-film solar modules create a great opportunity for an increase in their adoption and, thus, share in the global solar PV market.
 For example, in December 2019, the German-Chinese joint venture, NICE Solar Energy GmbH, achieved a new world-record efficiency rate of 17.6 percent for CIGS thin-film solar modules.
 In September 2019, the Schwäbisch Hall-based enterprise NICE Solar Energy, the Karlsruhe Institute of Technology (KIT), and the Centre for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW) joined forces to work on the Capitano project.
-The aim of this project is to combine perovskite semiconductor-based thin-film solar modules with semiconductors made of CIGS (copper, indium, gallium, and selenium).
+This project aims to combine perovskite semiconductor-based thin-film solar modules with semiconductors made of CIGS (copper, indium, gallium, and selenium).
 This combination can result in efficient tandem solar cells with all the advantages of thin-film technology and an efficiency factor of around 30 percent.

 North America holds a significant share in the global thin-film module market

-North America accounted for a substantial share in the global thin-film module market in 2019.
-With tariff imposition on silicon-based PV modules by the United States in 2018, thin-film solar module manufacturing has increased in the country, with U.S. manufacturer First Solar being one of the major market players in the global thin-film module market.
+North America accounted for a substantial share of the global thin-film module market in 2019.
+With tariff imposition on silicon-based PV modules by the United States in 2018, thin-film solar module manufacturing has increased, with U.S. manufacturer First Solar being one of the major market players in the global thin-film module market.
 According to the EIA (the U.S. Energy Information Administration), the country manufactured more than 600 MW of thin-film modules in 2019.
-After this tariff imposition, 8 GW of imported PV modules did not tariff in 2019 while the majority of these modules (4.3 GW) were thin-film modules.
+After this tariff imposition, 8 GW of imported PV modules did not tariff in 2019, while most of these modules (4.3 GW) were thin-film modules.
 In October 2019, First Solar announced the start of production at its new PV module manufacturing facility in Ohio.
 This new production facility made the company’s total annualized production capacity equal to 1.9 GW in the United States.
 Both Ohio production facilities manufacture Series 6 module, which is a larger CdTe thin-film solar module and comparable in size to conventional 72-cell crystalline silicon modules.
 Europe also holds a decent share in the global thin-film module market throughout the forecast period owing to rising R&D activities and a high focus on the reduction of carbon footprints across the region.
-For instance, the European Sharc25 research project is working on optimizing the conversion efficiency of CIGSe thin-film technology from various angles, with a combination of theoretical modeling, experimental characterization, and sharing technical know-how among several leading research groups throughout the European region.
-The European countries are continuously increasing the speed to meet their CO2 reduction targets while addressing their energy needs, the demand for thin-film solar modules is rising at a considerable rate in Europe, thus positively impacting the thin-film module market growth in the region.
+For instance, the European Sharc25 research project is working on optimizing the conversion efficiency of CIGSe thin-film technology from various angles, with a combination of theoretical modelling, experimental characterization, and sharing technical know-how among several leading research groups throughout the European region.
+European countries continuously increase their speed to meet their CO2 reduction targets while addressing their energy needs.
+The demand for thin-film solar modules is rising considerably in Europe, thus positively impacting the thin-film module market growth in the region.
 First Solar thin-film modules were selected by Photosol in 2017 to power 14 solar power plants, with a total capacity of 106.5 MW, located in Central and Southwest France.
-In 2018, Hanergy Thin Film Power Group announced the completion of Europe’s biggest flexible module solar project in Den Bosch, the Netherlands by its U.S.-based subsidiary MiaSolé.
-Under this project, the company installed 418 lightweight flexible modules on the roof of Maaaspoort Sports Center.
-Asia Pacific (APAC) thin-film module regional market is projected to grow at a noteworthy compound annual growth rate (CAGR) during the forecast period.
+In 2018, Hanergy Thin Film Power Group announced the completion of Europe’s biggest flexible solar module project in Den Bosch, the Netherlands, by its U.S.-based subsidiary MiaSolé.
+Under this project, the company installed 418 lightweight, flexible modules on the roof of Maaaspoort Sports Center.
+Asia Pacific's (APAC) thin-film module regional market is projected to grow at a noteworthy compound annual growth rate (CAGR) during the forecast period.

 |Forecast Unit (Value)||USD Billion|